 Springer Fishing on the Willamette River is one of my favorite seasons of the year.
 The weather is warming up, there are Salmon throughout the system at this point, and I get to spend the day on the water in one of the most incredible metro fishing locations in the world.
 The last few days have unsurprisingly brought us the best fishing of the year.
 I’m not going to go so far as to tell you where on the river and with what, but it’s been pretty good.
-The river is unseasonably low.
-But we have a ton of snow pack.
+The spring weather has had warm days and some late snow, which means we have a ton of snow pack.

 Salmon aren’t the only species of fish that we target during the spring months.
 It’s also prime time for sturgeon fishing on the Willamette River.
 Many Columbia River Sturgeon spend a large chunk of the year in the Willamette River, and springtime is a great time to battle these beasts while catching and releasing all day long.
 Who will win…man or monster fish?